codemillmatt/quarantine-bingo/README.md

 What Speech to Text does is pretty simple.
 It uses the microphone to listen to a stream of words, then translates those words into a string, then returns it to you.

-(It also does a whole lot more - the SDK has functionality to ["listen" for wake words](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-choose-recognition-mode?WT.mc_id=quarantinebingo-github-masoucou) - so you can build your own Alexa if you want!)
+(It also does a whole lot more - the SDK has functionality to ["listen" for wake words](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-choose-recognition-mode?WT.mc_id=quarantinebingo-github-masoucou) - think along the lines of Cortana!)

 And there's a free tier so I won't have to pay anything!